wayfair/wayfair.github.io/src/docs/managing-dependencies.md

 }
 ```

-As you begin to learn more about Renovate's advanced capabilities, as well as gain an understanding of your project's language and tool-specific package management needs, you can always update your JSON configuration to accomodate your evolving needs!
+As you begin to learn more about Renovate's advanced capabilities, as well as gain an understanding of your project's language and tool-specific package management needs, you can always update your JSON configuration to accommodate your evolving needs!
 Better yet, there are [plenty](https://github.com/seek-oss/renovate-config-seek/blob/master/package.json) [of](https://github.com/teppeis/renovate-config/blob/main/renovate.json) [fantastic](https://github.com/teppeis/renovate-config/blob/main/default.json) [examples](https://github.com/cybozu/renovate-config/blob/master/renovate.json) of Renovate configuration files out there in the wild.

 Here are some common package managers Wayfair OSPO recommends exploring: